 (2) The production of —

-(a) a copy of the Gazette containing a rule, local law, regulation, declaration, order or notice purporting to have been made or given under the provisions of this Act;
+(a) a copy of the Gazette containing a rule, local law, regulation, declaration, order or notice purporting to have been made or given under the provisions of this Act; or

-(b) a copy purporting to be a true copy of such a rule, local law, regulation, declaration, order or notice certified as such under the seal of the Authority;
+(b) a copy purporting to be a true copy of such a rule, local law, regulation, declaration, order or notice certified as such by the FES Commissioner; or

-(c) a copy purporting to be a true copy of the certificate of appointment of a bush fire control officer certified as such under the hand of the chief executive officer of a local government or the Chief Executive Officer; or
+(c) a copy purporting to be a true copy of the certificate of appointment or designation of a bush fire control officer certified as such under the hand of the chief executive officer of a local government or the FES Commissioner; or

 (d) a copy purporting to be a true copy of the certificate of registration of a bush fire brigade certified as such under the hand of the chief executive officer of a local government,

-is evidence until the contrary is proved of the due making, existence, confirmation, approval and giving of the rule, local law, regulation, declaration, order or notice, or of the due appointment of the bush fire control officer, or of the due registration of the bush fire brigade, as the case may be, and of all preliminary steps necessary to give full force and effect to the same.
+is evidence until the contrary is proved of the due making, existence, confirmation, approval and giving of the rule, local law, regulation, declaration, order or notice, or of the due appointment or designation of the bush fire control officer, or of the due registration of the bush fire brigade, as the case may be, and of all preliminary steps necessary to give full force and effect to the same.

 (3) The production of a certificate purporting to have been issued by the Bureau of Meteorology in Perth and signed by the Deputy Director or other officer of that Bureau as to the fire danger rating issued by the Bureau in respect of any day, or any period of a day, is evidence until the contrary is proved of the fire danger rating so issued in respect of that day or that period.